SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-31-weekend-editrix-got-shot.md

 She's only 1hr 29min into it right now, with no side effects, as expected.
 Stay tuned tomorrow for side-effect-blogging.

+## Addendum 2021-Apr-01

+The Weekend Editrix, as I'm sure you're eager to know, is fine.
+Some mild sensation of fever last night (actual temp: normal + 0.6&deg;C), and today a slightly sore arm, a little fatigued&hellip; and that's it.

+Pretty good result!

 ---

 ## Notes &amp; References